xinwenfu/VChat_CFG/README.md

     https://github.com/DaintyJet/VChat_CFG/assets/60448620/683a4be6-534a-41c5-9ed6-203c31e93d32

-   1. Use the black *Go To Address in Disassembler* and enter in the address of the `ret` instruction you chose previously
+   1. Use the black *Go To Address in Disassembler* and enter in the address of the `ret` instruction you chose previously.

         <img src="Images/VE12.png">

    2. Add a breakpoint.

         <img src="Images/VE13.png">